 It’s that time of year again.
-The references are in, the applications are complete, interviews have been accepted, flights are booked and medical students across Canada are preparing themselves for the rigamarole known as CaRMS that will determine where they will be living for the next 2-5 years and what kind of medicine they will be practicing for the rest of their lives.
-All you can do now is some CaRMS interview preparation.
+The references are in, the applications are complete, interviews have been accepted, flights are booked, and medical students across Canada are preparing themselves for the rigmarole known as CaRMS that will determine where they will be living for the next 2-5 years and what kind of medicine they will be practicing for the rest of their lives.
+All you can do now is some interview preparation.

 It’s a bit stressful.

 While I believe that the advice contained in this article is broadly applicable to CaRMS, it is derived from my own experiences being interviewed and interviewing for the FRCPC emergency medicine programs in Canada.
-I was an applicant on the EM interview tour in 2010, interviewed in 2012, and helped to create rank-lists in 2011, 2012, and 2013.
-As always, please keep in mind that this is my perspective and some people are bound to disagree.
+I was an applicant on the EM interview tour in 2010, interviewed applicants in 2012, helped to create rank-lists in 2011-14, and served as the interim program director for the Saskatchewan EM program in 2016-17.
+As always, please keep in mind that this is my perspective, and some people are bound to disagree.
 Try to get as many perspectives on this as you can so you can develop a well-rounded view.

 Onto the advice: